Jump directly to main content Jump directly to menu

 In addition, you must also:

-• provide Disclosure and Barring Service (DBS) check and health clearances
+• provide a satisfactory Disclosure and Barring Service (DBS) check and health clearances

 • provide two satisfactory references